Dr. Cullum has extensive experience treating:

 Fractured jaws (upper and lower jaw)

 Knocked out (avulsed) teeth

 When soft-tissue injuries such as laceration occur over the face, they are treated with a delicate suturing technique.
 In complex injuries, incisions are created to develop tissue flaps to reduce scar visibility or obtain closure over a sever laceration.

-Fractures of the bones of the face are treated in a manner similar to the fractures in other parts of the body.
+Fractures of facial bones are treated in a manner similar to fractures in other parts of the body.
 The specific form of treatment is determined by various factors.
-When an arm or a leg is fractured, a “cast” is often applied to stabilize the bone and allow for proper healing.
-Since a cast cannot be placed on the face, treatment may involve wiring the jaws together.
-However, certain types of fractures of the jaw are best treated and stabilized by the surgical placement of small “plates and screws” at the involved site.
-This technique is called “rigid fixation” and often allows for healing without having the jaws wired together.
-The development and use of “rigid fixation” has profoundly improved the recovery for many patients by allowing them to open and return to normal function more quickly.
+When an arm or a leg is fractured, a cast is often applied to stabilize the bone and allow for proper healing.
+Since a cast cannot be applied to the face, treatment may involve wiring the jaws together.
+However, certain types of jaw fractures are best treated and stabilized by the surgical placement of small plates and screws.
+This technique is called rigid fixation and often allows for healing without having the jaws wired together.